CS527Applied-Machine-Learning-for-Games/OriginX/README.md

 * [Kaushik Karalgikar](https://www.linkedin.com/in/kaushik-karalgikar/)

 ## Website
-The Demo video, technical paper, Engineering design document and For more information, check out our website [here.](http://originx.ml/)
+The demo video, technical paper, engineering design document and for more information, check out our website [here.](http://originx.ml/)